adam-hanna/typescript-highcharts-bug/README.md

 I am sorry.
 Thank you for taking the high road.

-Furthermore, there may very well be a mistake on my end causing that's these problems.
+Furthermore, there may very well be a mistake on my end that is the cause of these problems.
 It wouldn't be the first time...

 ## Demo